learning-zone/react-basics/README.md

 ## Q. ***What is render() method in Enzyme?***

 **Static rendering** is used to render react components to static HTML.
-It/'s implemented using a library called **Cheerio**.
+It\'s implemented using a library called **Cheerio**.
 It renders the children.
 But this does not have access to React lifecycle methods.

 For static rendering, we can not access to Enzyme API methods such as `contains()` and `debug()`.
 However we can access to the full arsenal of Cheerios manipulation and traversal methods such as `addClass()` and `find()` respectively.